syncfusion-content/blazor-docs/blazor/datepicker/events.md

 }
 ```

-N> Datepicker will be limited with these events and new events will be added in future based on the user requests.
+> Datepicker will be limited with these events and new events will be added in future based on the user requests.
 If the event you are looking for is not in the list, then request [here](https://www.syncfusion.com/feedback/blazor-components).